 The major difference in the two recommendations is that the calculation refers to what your body needs to maintain itself.
 Consider this a bare minimum.
 The second range is to ensure that you're getting a good variety of nutrients, and not crowding out fat or carbohydrates from your diet by focusing too much on protein.
 The ranges are designed to prevent chronic disease.

 Studies like NHANES show that the average American consumes 1.2g/kg/day of protein - or about 1.5 times the low-end needs.
 Which would indicate that we're doing fine, and don't need to worry about it.
 In other words, NHANES might tell us to chill the heck out over when it comes to protein.

 Here's the rub, though.
 Most of us eat very little protein at breakfast, while dinner is protein-centric.
-We have very skewed distribution of our protein intake.
+We have very skewed distribution of our protein intake throughout our day.
 The reason that is an issue, is that the body does not store protein.
 You might be tempted to believe that your muscles are protein stores, but that's not the case.
 Eating more protein is not the way to build more muscle (oh how we wish!).

 This makes protein different from carbs and fat, which are stored.
 So you could (hypothetically) eat all of your carbohydrates for the day in one meal, and your body would use it as it needs it.
-Same is true of fat - though a meal of just avocado or just olive oil doesn't exactly make my mouth water.
-But the body is designed to store and use as needed.
+Same is true of fat.
+As much as I enjoy some healthy fats, a meal of just avocado or just olive oil doesn't exactly make my mouth water.
+But the body is designed to store and use fat as needed.